As a woman of color, why do I feel alienated from progressive friends who used to be my biggest allies?

 It turns out that thinking different (which Apple boldly encouraged us to do not so long ago) isn’t so awesome; in fact, these days it’s actively discouraged.
 So if you’re a gay black woman, plenty of juicy perks await you and everyone wants to hear what you think — but only if you think the “right” way.
 Otherwise, you may as well be a straight white man.
 Because your differences won’t mean jack.

 As I try to navigate a world that seems to makes less sense every day, I’ve come to the uncomfortable realization that I’m no longer the “right” kind of gay black woman.

 Lately, I’ve become persona non grata with many of my progressive friends.
 People I’ve known for decades and have always been in sync with routinely chastise me for speaking my mind.
 My posts on social media have subjected me to personal attacks and humiliation.
 I’ve been accused of being a Trump supporter an agent of misinformation/disinformation, paranoid, a conspiracy theorist, a threat to democracy, and my personal favorite, an enabler of white supremacy.
 Even peers who aren't prone to name calling politely lament how “disappointed” they are that I’ve “lost touch with reality.”
 It's ugly stuff.

 Regardless of how the message is delivered, it’s always the same: I’m on the “wrong” side of things now.
 Yes, I’m still a gay black woman, but I’m not the kind whose differences are celebrated; I’m the aberrant kind who needs to be contained or removed.

 Being shamed and attacked by people who have always shared my core values is shocking, bizarre, and even a little surreal.
-I can only compare it to being part of a tribe you’ve fought beside for years, only to have them suddenly turn their backs on you for reasons you can’t begin to fathom.
+I can only compare it to being part of a tribe you’ve fought beside for years, only to have them suddenly turn their backs and point their spears at you for reasons you can’t begin to fathom.